comtihon/enot/docs/project_configuration.md

 compilation.
 __override__ if set to true - root project will override deps tree build configuration, such as `build_vars`, `c_build_vars` and `disable_prebuild`.
 Default is `false`.
-Pay attention, that this won't work in case of `native` or `makefile` build in Coon Global Config.
+Pay attention, that this won't work in case of `native` or `makefile` build in Enot Global Config.
 __compare_versions__ if set to `false` - will not fail on incompatible (based on major vsn) deps are used in project.
 Default is `true`.
-__disable_prebuild__ if set to true - Coon won't execute any prebuild steps.
+__disable_prebuild__ if set to true - Enot won't execute any prebuild steps.
 It is useless without `override` set to true in case you don't wont to execute deps prebuild steps, may be for security reasons.
 __prebuild__ is a list of actions, which should be run before build. `Action` is a type of the action.
 Only `shell` is supported now. `prebuild.Params` are the options to be passed to action.
 TODO example here.
 __build_vars__ is a list of erlang build vars, used when building a project.
 They can be either single or with value.
-Build vars can also be passed via coon argument `--define`.
+Build vars can also be passed via enot argument `--define`.
 It can be used in case of test builds, if you don't want to add test build vars to project conf.
 __c_build_vars__ is a list of build vars, used when building `c_src` sources.
-__install__ is a list of actions to be performed on `coon install` for your package.
+__install__ is a list of actions to be performed on `enot install` for your package.
 See Install steps for more info.
-__uninstall__ is a list of actions to be performed on `coon unnstall` your package.
+__uninstall__ is a list of actions to be performed on `enot unnstall` your package.

 _Why JSON?_
 it is simple, well known, and can be easily accessed by third-party tools:

-    cat coonfig.json | jq .
+    cat enot_config.json | jq .
     <nice color output>
-    cat coonfig.json | jq .app_vsn
+    cat enot_config.json | jq .app_vsn
     "3.0.0"

 ## Install steps